Welcome to the Benevity Causes Portal.

-“Donor” means either those individuals or organizations that are authorized by a Participating Business to participate in a Giving Program by making a donation of time or money to an Eligible Charity.
+“Donor” means either those individuals or organizations that are authorized by a Participating Business to participate in a Giving Program by making a donation of time or money to an Eligible Cause.

-“Donation Funds” refer to funds or other resources that are distributed to Eligible Charities in accordance with Donor Advice by a Foundation or otherwise distributed via the Benevity Platform.
+“Donation Funds” refer to funds or other resources that are distributed to Eligible Causes in accordance with Donor Advice by a Foundation or otherwise distributed via the Benevity Platform.

-“Funds Transfer Document” means the form accessible on the Benevity Causes Portal to be completed by Eligible Charities containing the banking information to enable the Foundations to transfer Donation Funds to such Eligible Charity electronically or using automation technology.
+“Funds Transfer Document” means the form accessible on the Benevity Causes Portal to be completed by Eligible Causes containing the banking information to enable the Foundations to transfer Donation Funds to such Eligible Cause electronically or using automation technology.

 “Intellectual Property Rights” means, collectively, patents, trade secrets, copyrights, trademarks, moral rights, databases, inventions, or improvements in any of the foregoing, and all other intellectual property rights and proprietary rights, whether arising under the laws of Canada, the United States or any other state, country or jurisdiction, including all rights or causes of action for infringement or misappropriation of any of the foregoing, in each case now existing or hereafter developed during the term of this Agreement.
 For greater certainly, Intellectual Property Rights shall include trademarks, trade names, domain names, web-links, brands, business names, designs, graphics, logos and other commercial symbols and indicia of origin, together with any associated goodwill.